Croz di Santa Giuliana m. 2670

 * Normal Route on West face II, 70 m.
 A good short route to reach the summit, suitable for beginners

 * South Ridge III, a short move graded IV, 130 m.
-Another nice and exposed climb, more difficult than the previous one, on excellent rock - A considerable collapse has recently affected the Southern ridge of the Croz di Santa Giuliana, which therefore is no longer climbable
+Another nice and exposed climb, more difficult than the previous one, on excellent rock - A collapse has recently affected the Southern ridge of the Croz di Santa Giuliana.
+The climb requires particular caution.

 * Eisenstecken (East Face) VI+, 80 m.
 A short but challenging route